fumiya-kume/WebSites/README.md

 # WebSites
-websites are made fro following languages
+websites are made from following languages
   1. HTML
   2. CSS
   3. PHP